Xakkusu/hangman-game/README.md

 ## USER EXPERIENCE (UX)
 #### First Time User Goals
 - I want to take a word guessing quiz - hangman
-- I want to understand the the program, its structure and how to play the game
+- I want to understand the program, its structure and how to play the game
 - I want the quiz to be easy to use and navigate
 - I want to be able to be tested on different categories
 - I want to see how well I am doing during the game